-Decades Before the Beach Concerts, 100,000 People Attended the Atlantic City Pop Festival
+Decades Before Beach Concerts, 100,000 Attended the Atlantic City Pop Festival in NJ

-Between Blake Shelton, Lady A, Pink, and Jimmy Buffett, Atlantic City has had a significant amount of success with its beach concerts over the last several summers.
+Between Blake Shelton, Lady A, Pink, and Jimmy Buffett, Atlantic City has had a significant amount of success with its beach concerts over the last several summers (sans COVID, of course).
 But decades before people were rocking out on the beach, another huge concert was held just a few miles inland.

 This three day festival had an absolutely amazing line-up of musical acts that included Booker T. & the M.G.'s, Joe Cocker, Creedence Clearwater Revival, Jefferson Airplane, Janis Joplin, B.B.
 King, Little Richard, Joni Mitchell, Procol Harum, Santana, and many more legendary bands.